btmarsh6/Canadian_Wildfires/README.md

 My initial modeling attempts used the average wind speed and direction from the preceding 2 weeks, but I found when I switched to just day-of wind conditions, I was able to reduce my RMSE by half.

 After attempting multiple different algorithms and tweaking the feature set, I was only able to get an R<sup>2</sup> value of .014.
-The next approach I attempted was to then split my modeling into two phases:
+I decided to change my approach and split my modeling into two phases:
 Phase 1 - Classification.
 First, I would predict if a fire would be small (0-15 hectares), medium (15-5,000 hectares) or large (5,000-1,050,000 hectares).
 Phase 2 - Regression.
 Next, I trained three separate regression models to predict fire size for each one of the small, medium and large categories.
-This did result in some improvements, but the models are still far from useful.
+I tried out several different algorithms, but XGBoost seemed to perform best for both the classification and regression.

 <br>